 The Soho dining scene, much like the area, offers both the quirky and traditional, the opulent and down-to-earth.
 Snap up cheap snacks at Yalla Yalla; do brunch at The Breakfast Club Soho; dine on colourful Indian cuisine at Imli Street, Masala Zone and Cinnamon Soho.

 Soho also caters for indulgent fine dining.
-For some of the best food in London, book a table at Gauthier Soho, or one of Soho’s Michelin-starred restaurants, Yauatcha, Arbutus, and Social Eating House.
+For some of the best food in London, book a table at Gauthier Soho, or one of Soho’s Michelin-starred restaurants, Yauatcha, Barrafina, and Social Eating House.

 Hotels and Hostels in Soho

 Accommodation in Soho ranges from luxurious hotels to more affordable options.